forbajato/forbajato.github.com/_posts/2014-01-07-i3-challenge.md

 I made the similar changes in the "# move focused window" section.

 The maker of the youtube video referenced above sees things differently than I do.
 I think that when you do a "split vertical" you should end up with two windows, one stacked on top of the other in vertical alignment.
-Apparently the makers of i3 agree so they set up the splits with $mod+v giving a vertical split and $mod+h giving a horizontal split.
+Apparently the makers of i3 [agree][1] so they set up the splits with $mod+v giving a vertical split and $mod+h giving a horizontal split.
 That would be great but we just defined $mod+h to focus left.
 If you tried to restart i3 with the new config after making the focus changes you got an error, i3 won't let you have two actions bound to the same keybindings (thanks to the devs for that!).
 So I remapped the split horizontal to $mod+b, the 'b' key is right next to the 'v' key in a qwerty keyboard layout so that made sense to me.

     bindsym $mod+b split h